paul-breen/xcsv/README.md

 #### Simple read and print

 Read in a file and print the contents to `stdout`.
 This shows how the contents of the extended CSV file are stored in the `XCSV` object.
+Note how multi-line values, such as `summary` here, are stored in a list.
 Given the following script called, say, `simple_read.py`:

 ```python
 import argparse